smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 If it is necessary to restore the exit program registration for other software in the system, for example, after completing the LSAM's Capture Job function, then the LSAM command ENDJOBTRK or the corresponding LSAM sub-menu function on the Job Tracking menu must first be used to remove the LSAM's exit program registration.
 Once the
 ENDJOBTRK function has completed, third-party software tools may be used to reinstate the exit programs from their software.

 If there is a requirement to continue using registered exit programs from other software vendors while the LSAM is operational, it will not be possible to rely on Tracked or Queued jobs.
-However, the LSAM's Capture Job function may provide a useful alternative to actively intercepting jobs that would normally be initiated by IBM i system users (rather than the OpCon/xps schedule).
-Once a job has been captured, it becomes possible to create routines or procedures that will allow that job to be requested by users and tracked or controlled by OpCon/xps without having to use either the SBMJOB command or some third-party software.
+However, the LSAM's Capture Job function may provide a useful alternative to actively intercepting jobs that would normally be initiated by IBM i system users (rather than the OpCon schedule).
+Once a job has been captured, it becomes possible to create routines or procedures that will allow that job to be requested by users and tracked or controlled by OpCon without having to use either the SBMJOB command or some third-party software.

 ## Job Tracking and Queuing Versus Capture Job